 Methodology

 The research study was approved by the Institutional Review Board (IRB) and qualified for exempt review.
 Research was conducted at a large, R1 classified, public, predominately white university (PWI) in the southeastern United States.
 The College of Engineering and Computing within this setting contains seven engineering programs: civil and environmental, computer, electrical, mechanical, biomedical, chemical, and aerospace.
 Purposive sampling was employed to capture the experiences of a participant who is 1) a recipient of a National Science Foundation scholarship, 2) engaged with an engineering program SIP, and 3) self-identified belongingness to an underrepresented student population.
 The participant is a first-generation student, male, and Hispanic.
 Data on the participant’s experience of engineering education and involvement in the SIP was derived from three interviews, a personal statement submitted for SIP consideration, and email correspondence with engineering faculty.
 Thematic analysis was employed to explore the development of self-efficacy relative to SIP involvement (Saldaña, 2016).
 Concept coding was driven through application of SCT constructs, identifying participant statements in alignment with empirically grounded learning processes and strengthening the study’s connection to existing engineering education literature (Glense, 2016; Saldaña, 2016).
 The principal investigator of the project is an associate professor in chemical engineering.
-The research team included a research assistant professor in the civil and environmental engineering, an assistant professor educator in counselor education and supervision, and an external principal consultant who has a Ph.D.
+The research team included a research assistant professor in civil and environmental engineering, an assistant professor educator in counselor education and supervision, and an external principal consultant who has a Ph.D.
 Interviews were conducted by a research team member who had no prior relationship with the participant to protect against threats to objectivity (Glense, 2016).
 Researchers utilized an audit trail, facilitated member checking, triangulated participant data sources, and addressed team biases to bolster the trustworthiness of findings (Glense, 2016).
 Attending to calls for furthered research on the unique experiences of underrepresented students within engineering education and the promising outcomes of SIPs, researchers sought to answer the following research question: “What are the SIP experiences of an undergraduate engineering scholarship-recipient from an underrepresented student background?”

 Results

 Jim is a Hispanic male and the first in his family to attend post-secondary education.
 Jim’s decision to pursue college education marked the first departure in recent family history from manual labor careers.
 In his scholarship personal statement, Jim reflected on the value of post-secondary education and the significance of first-generation student status, highlighting his ambitions for family advancement.
 His academic interests in science and math converged with his passion for playing musical instruments, Jim felt excited by the opportunity to apply himself in careers that aligned with his individual identity.
 Seeing potential for an audio engineering career through program completion, Jim stated that “majoring in engineering...is a culmination of all my dreams, passions, efforts.”
 He entered undergraduate engineering during COVID as a recipient of a National Science Foundation scholarship.
 The combined impact of roommate interpersonal issues, academic challenges, and unanticipated physical health impairment exerted pressures that contributed to Jim’s eventual withdrawal from the scholarship program and undergraduate engineering.
 He pursued his interests in music and engineering through entering technical college for electrical engineering and playing music.
-He reported high interest in attaining an engineering career that would enable his part-time pursuit of a degree in music composition.
+He reported a high interest in attaining an engineering career that would enable his part-time pursuit of a degree in music composition.
 The career vision he established prior to higher education entry was unshaken by transitions away from a four-year program, striving to actualize his creative potential through a career in tech development.
 Jim rejoined the four-year engineering program after reestablishing a sufficient GPA through community college attendance.

 Self-Efficacy